Liquid Silk Lube

 When was personal lubricant invented?

-Used to intensify pleasure and reduce condom breakage risk during sex, personal lubricants as we know them today were invented in the early 20th century.
+Used to intensify pleasure and reduce condom breakage risk during sex, lube as we know them today were invented in the early 20th century.
 However, just as our ancestors have used primitive versions of condoms, they also used a variety of products to enhance natural lubrication before the invention of the first commercial product.

 Historical evidence suggests the Greeks and Romans were really into sex, with both societies open to anal sex and homosexuality.